 ombining spirituality and activism may seem contradictory—and understandably so.
 While spirituality most often leads a person down a journey inward towards self-realization and peace, activism is often viewed as a dynamic role that pushes outward against any perceived obstacles at hand.

 Harsh realities such as the destruction of the rainforest, crimes against humanity, and that something as seemingly straightforward as equality for all has yet to be achieved can be too much for many to take in and process, let alone feel as though they can have a significant impact on the outcome.
-Often, it may appear safer—and more comfortable—to flee from the perceived evils of the world and remain safe in a bubble of tranquillity.
+Often, it may appear safer—and more comfortable—to flee from the perceived evils of the world and remain safe in a bubble of tranquility.
 And so, the general notion that “being spiritual” means perpetual positive thinking and avoidance of anything negative—and so, an abstaining from any serious political conversation—becomes the norm.
 But, frankly: that ain’t it.

 In the words of spiritual author Marianne Williamson, “Spirituality and activism aren’t either/or: they’re both/and.
 Either without the other lacks the power to effect fundamental change.”
 And the absence of spiritually minded people from political discourse has indeed come at a cost.